User-generated content strategies: why customers are your best marketers

 Unboxing videos

-Before-and-after photos at service-related companies
+Before-and-after photos for service-related businesses

 Why user-generated content is so powerful

-Trust and credibility
+Trust and Credibility

 Consumers have become skeptical of brand messages.
 They want to hear from other customers, not from the company itself.
 A spontaneous Instagram post from a satisfied customer often has more impact than a professional advertising campaign.